 - Recipient of several composer grants from the American Composers Forum

 - Recipient of Composers Guild (U.S.) award for "Motherwell Lorca’s Bagpipe Lament" (piano solo version)

 - M.M., Boston University, composition

 - B.M., North Texas State University, composition

 "Being in the moment in the classroom is one of the most exciting things about teaching.
 Each classroom, each class, each day is different.
 I get to know my students as individuals and as a group throughout the semester.
 From one semester to the next, it's never going to be the same again; I'm going to have different students, so I'll present the material differently.
 How students respond influences how I respond, and every day I'm working off of them.
 Improvisation is a very big part of teaching.
 And when I see that light bulb go off in a student's head, it makes my day."

-"One of the unique things about Berklee is that the students who are into classical music—traditional and contemporary—are also skilled at popular musics.
-So there's less judgment and more acceptance of all different types of music, which is so important as a student searches to find his or her personal style."
+"One of the unique things about Berklee is that the students who are into classical music—traditional and contemporary—are also skilled at popular music.
+So there's less judgment and more acceptance of all different types of music, which is so important as students search to find their own personal styles."

 "My job as a faculty member is to teach students new skills and how to access resources that will help them find their own voices.
 Through exposure to new music and through modeling and experimentation, students experience which materials, styles, and techniques resonate within them, and they then make it their own.
 I think Berklee students have more of an opportunity to do that than students of other schools where they may be exposed to less varied styles of music."